xingtianma/xingtianma/README.md

 ## Hi there 👋

+I'm a current senior at Northeastern University studying Computer Science (Software Concentration) and I have a passion for creating projects that people actually use.
+Whether it's a second saved everyday, or a minute, or an hour, I wish to build products that make people's lives easier.
 <!--
 **xingtianma/xingtianma** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.